MAUI Lib - LocalizationResourceManager for MAUI!

 <NeutralLanguage>en</NeutralLanguage>

-• Create/Add a Resources File (resx) with the Resources Files Template for your default language. e.g. AppResources.resx
+(resx) with the Resources Files Template for your default language. e.g. AppResources.resx - Create/Add a

 (Use same name as default file and add language code.
 List of all Language codes)